 Chakra Beige was made to go with warm color schemes.
 This stone features brown and rusty hues—perfect for natural wood cabinetry and kitchens painted in rich colors.

-Fossil Grey is a gray to taupe shade with even coloring throughout.
+Fossil Grey is a grey to taupe shade with even coloring throughout.
 Choose this quartz counter to contrast with light cabinetry or as a mid-toned backsplash against white walls.
+If you’re looking for a way to balance out your light-colored cabinetry, you might choose Fossil Grey.

 Grey Lagoon is the ideal choice for modern kitchens.
 In a soft shade of cool gray, this stone matches well with white cabinets, shades of gray and navy, and, of course, black.